rodazuero/OptimalTaxation/README.md

     mainSansC_prod: Contains the equilibrium computation and calibration without the variable C that is inside of the production function used to increase the number of entrepreneurs.

-TheoreticalMoments/Equilibrium2/Equilibrium2/GenerateSobolNumbers: Generate sobol numbers to compute distance between empirical and theoretical moments.   ddd
+TheoreticalMoments/Equilibrium2/Equilibrium2/GenerateSobolNumbers: Generate sobol numbers to compute distance between empirical and theoretical moments.

-D